abiodunraheem/To-Do-List/README.md

 - linters

 ## Getting Started
-To get a local copy, open and running follow these simple example steps:
+To get a local copy open and running, follow these simple example steps:

 ### Setup
 - Download or Clone Repository.
 - In case you downloaded repository Extract ZIP Folder.

 ### Installation
 - One folder in your text editor.
 - Run `npm install` command to install all dependencies.
 *N.B: Make sure that you have node installed in your commputer, if not [Download Node](https://nodejs.org/en/)*

 ### Usage
 Navigate to the Folder and Double Click on index.html File or you can simply open project with live server in your editor.
 Project will open and running to your Browser.